gchq/sleeper/docs/09-dev-guide.md

 For VS Code there's [a separate setup guide](/.vscode/README.md).

-For IntelliJ, here are settings available to import:
+For IntelliJ, these settings are available to import:

-- A code style scheme at [code-style/intellij-style.xml](/code-style/intellij-style.xml)
+- Code style scheme at [code-style/intellij-style.xml](/code-style/intellij-style.xml)
-- Copyright profile for the notice at the top of every file at [code-style/intellij-copyright-profile.xml](/code-style/intellij-copyright-profile.xml)
+- Copyright profile for license header at [code-style/intellij-copyright-profile.xml](/code-style/intellij-copyright-profile.xml)
 - Checkstyle plugin settings in [code-style/checkstyle-idea](/code-style/checkstyle-idea)

-For Eclipse, here are settings available to import:
+For Eclipse, these settings are available to import:

 - Code style at [code-style/eclipse-style.xml](/code-style/eclipse-style.xml)
 - Import order at [code-style/eclipse-import-order.importorder](/code-style/eclipse-import-order.importorder)